jjdarcy/cantrilltips/FAQ.md

 - Create an architecture diagram in the README.md and make sure to provide detailed instructions so anyone can deploy what you just did
 - Once your repo is ready, publish to Linkedin, along with a blog post telling about your journey and what you learned.

 You can do a lot more, and use a lot more AWS services and make this more complicated.
 Just bear in mind that this example can be expensive if you upload/download a lot of data from/to AWS.
 You should use it as a project and proof of concept.
 But you can go even further and cost optimize your project architecture.

 ## Do these courses help you get real jobs at the end?
 Certifications get you interviews but not jobs.
 It gets you to the table.
 Experience gets you jobs (on the job, personal projects or stuff learned while studying).
 Adrian's courses are very skill focussed.
 It's a "by-product" getting the certifications.
 He is preparing you for real work experience.

 ## Resetting course progress?
 Technically, from what Teachable have said, it is possible with a loooooooot of work for Adrian to reset the course progress.
 But he has to delete the whole profile for every single person who asks, 1 at a time.
 And then we'd never get new lessons or updates!
 So very reasonably, Adrian has said "no".
 You could possibly log a support request with Teachable to ask for students to be able to reset their own progress.

 ## Is there a PDF of the course?
-Qucik answer is "NO".
+Quick answer is "NO".
 The best way to learn anything is to take your own notes.
 This makes sure you understand the material in the course.
 All studies show that taking your own notes helps you understand what you are learning.
 See: https://www.lifehack.org/articles/featured/writing-and-remembering-why-we-remember-what-we-write.html

 There are learning aids in the Github repo but that is specific details and not a PDF of whats said in the course material.
 See README.md for how best to take notes.

-## How do I populate my shortcuts bar?
+## How do I populate my shortcuts bar in the AWS Console?
 AWS have recently released a shortcut bare at the top of the console.
 If you want to create a shortcut to your most used services follow the below instructions:
 - Press services to list the most recently used services
 ![Services](./images/services.png?raw=true "Services")